aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/SupportForRDSMultiAzDBCluster.md

 ### MySQL

-There are permissions that must be granted to all non-administrative users who need database access.
-Without proper access, these users cannot utilize many of the driver's advanced features, including failover support.
+There are extra permissions that must be granted to all non-administrative users who need database access.
+Without proper access, these users cannot utilize many of the wrappers's advanced features, including failover and blue/green deployment support.
 To grant the necessary permissions to non-administrative users, execute the following statement:

 ```sql
 GRANT SELECT ON mysql.rds_topology TO 'non-admin-username'@'%'
 ```

+Since granting these permissions manually introduce significant operation overhead, see the [Granting Permissions to Non-admin User In MYSQL](./using-plugins/GrantingPermissionsToNonAdminUserInMySQL.md) guide to simplify this process.

 Preparing a connection with MySQL in a Multi-AZ Cluster remains the same as before: